Aram-1999/pro-tasker-backend/README.md

 * **Modular Design**: Clean architecture separating concerns into routes, models, and configuration.
 * **Full CRUD Operations**: Complete functionality for creating, reading, updating, and deleting projects and tasks.
 * **Strict Authorization**: All project and task routes are protected, verifying ownership before allowing access or modification.
-* **Environment Configuration**: Uses dotenv to manage sensitive environment variables securely such as JWT secret, PORT number, and base url.
+* **Environment Configuration**: Uses dotenv to manage sensitive environment variables securely, such as JWT secret, PORT number, and base URL.

 ## Routes